 Parking in a permit bay without a valid permit

-It is an offence to park in a resident’s bay without having a valid permit even if an application for a permit has been sent to the Council.
+It is an offence to park in a resident’s bay without having a valid permit, even if an application for a permit has been made.

 Vehicle must be licensed